-Eunice Walker was the daughter of Timothy and Grace Child Walker born September 4, 1728 in Rehoboth, Massachusetts and probably grew up in the Walker House (still standing in Rhode Island) built by her father Timothy on the land her great grandfather Philip Walker originally owned.
-Eunice married James Hill(s) May 11, 1749.
+Eunice Walker was born September 4, 1728 in Rehoboth, Massachusetts and probably grew up in the Walker House (still standing in Rhode Island) built by her father Timothy, on the land her great grandfather Philip Walker originally owned.
+Eunice married James Hill(s) on May 11, 1749.
 She and her husband lived in Massachusetts, had a family and farmed.
-James was a Captain in the early years of the American Revolution so Eunice kept their home and farm going wile he was away.
-She was named in her dad Timothy’s will of 1745: give unto my Daughter Unis one hundred pounds in Bill of Credit.
-Eunice died at age 44 on December 31, 1772, her husband most likely did not remarry.
+James was a Captain in the early years of the American Revolution so Eunice kept their home and farm going while he was away.
+She was named in her dad Timothy’s 1745 will: give unto my Daughter Unis one hundred pounds in Bill of Credit.
+Eunice died at age 44 on December 31, 1772, her husband survived her and most likely did not remarry.
 Whether by coincidence or as a namesake Eunice’s great granddaughter Delia Angel Flood would name her daughter Eunice in 1872 Shell Rock, Iowa.

 Philip Walker was born in Weymouth, Dorset, England in 1625.
 He was about fifteen when he came to Plymouth Colony with his mom around 1640.
 His mom is known as Widow Walker.
 She owned land in 1644.
 Bliss, Leonard, jr.The History of Rehoboth, Bristol County, Massachusetts.
 Boston: Otis, Broaders, and company, 1836.